isabellaPhung/UCSC-CSE123-S25/doc/common/goal_statement.md

-Develop a system that utilizes a dedicated tablet device and a synchronous webapplication that organizes user activities on the basis of necessity, urgency, and frequency.
+Develop a system that utilizes a dedicated tablet device and a synchronous web application that organizes user activities on the basis of necessity, urgency, and frequency.